fabianmichael/kirby-markdown-field/README.md

 - Syntax highlighting for Markdown and Kirbytext
 - Context-based format toggling (almost WYSIWYG-like)
-- Smart indentation for multi-line headlines and list items
+- Smart indentation for wrapping headlines and list items
 - Custom toolbar buttons
 - Custom syntax highlights
 - Option to show whitespace characters
 - Clickable URLs
-- Task lists*
 - Support for touch-based devices (thanks to CodeMirror 6)

 💡 **TL;DR:** The Markdown field, you all have been waiting for!

-<small>*) not supported by Kirby’s default Markdown parser</small>

 ![screenshot](https://user-images.githubusercontent.com/14079751/50606008-7cb31200-0ec4-11e9-9685-a48a8ba398a4.jpg)